damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 section and click save.
 When asked select "all events" to add to all scheduled meetings and "send" out the invitation.
 - **Send swag codes to new team members**
-To celebrate a new team member joining our team, send an email with $50 swag credits for our [Swag Store](https://gitlab.mybrightsites.com/) Here is a template you can use:
+To celebrate a new team member joining our team, send an email with $50 swag credits for our [Swag Store](https://gitlab.mybrightsites.com/), as noted in the onboarding issue.
+You can get the codes for the swag by TODO.
-Hi [Name new team member],

-We're excited that your joining our team, here is some swag credit to celebrate!

-Swag codes: [Enter 2 swag codes]
-Free shipping: [Enter free shipping code]

-We've got a great [swag store]( https://gitlab.mybrightsites.com/ ) set up.
-Please let me know if you've got any questions.

 - **Order business cards**
 Go to the "Notes" field in BambooHR and enter the info needed for the Business Cards.
 Once every week/few days or how often needed, run the "Business Cards order" report in the Reports - My Reports menu of BambooHR.